-His Pizzateca pop-up is a regular presence at festival hubs such as Alpine Winter Village, Royal Croquet Club and, most recently, Tasting Australia’s Town Square.
+His Pizzateca pop-up is a regular presence at city festival hubs such as Alpine Winter Village, Royal Croquet Club and Tasting Australia’s Town Square.
 But Tony Mitolo’s heart lies firmly in McLaren Vale.
 The pizzaiolo (and former touring drummer for Empire of the Sun and Pnau) lives and works in the southern wine region, slinging “Oztalian” pizzas and making wine – under the label V. Mitolo & Son – alongside his father Vito.

 After a series of successful pop-ups at Alpha Box & Dice, Pizzateca put down roots last year on a quiet strip of Chalk Hill Road, just five minutes from the Mitolos’ winery.
 “It’s an amazing region,” says Tony.
 “I miss the city sometimes … but [McLaren Vale] is so accessible.
 It’s a 40-minute drive away.”
 The proud local shares his favourite spots to eat, drink and shop.